Diamonds Are Forever

 © Wolfgang Kohrn 2001-20

-Edited as of July 19th 2024
+Edited as of July 19th 2022, updated 2025

-The mystery of finding the real Diamonds are Forever (DAF) Bond Mustang commenced around 1998, when Paul Newitt wrote an article in the January issue of Mustang Monthly titled "Undercover Mach1".
 The topic of how many red Mustang Mach 1 were used in the DAF Bond movie was suddenly of interest to the Mustang scene.
 Pauls article triggered a lot of in-depth research soon after with Lois Eminger pulled to the table.

-However at that point it should be noted that already in previous years various tribute DAF Mustang Mach1 were exhibited in the UK and at an impressive Bond Show in Paris in 1996.
+However at that point it should be noted that already in previous years various tribute or "claimed" DAF Mustang Mach1 were exhibited in the UK and at an impressive Bond Show in Paris in 1996.

 Let me explain at this point, why I started research on the DAF cars early on and why they are still my preferred breed of Mustangs.